On Tuesday, we will get another CPI and another chance to turn up the heat on the doves

 Ironically, Yellen has the right stance but for the wrong reason: higher rates will cause higher money velocity, which will cause higher inflation; without any attempt to restrain reserves money supply growth will not roll over and squelch that inflation.
 So, if rates start to rise – Fed induced, or not – in earnest, the vicious cycle (higher rates cause higher velocity, which causes higher inflation, which causes higher rates, etc…) is going to kick into gear and it could be a long decade ahead.
 Go to our website and play with the MVPQ calculator.
 Starting velocity is 1.45.
 Remember that is an all-time low, and that the average velocity for 1960-1990 was 1.72 (and the average for 1980-2010 was 1.94).
 Current M2 growth is about 7.5%.
 It’s October.
 Go scare yourself.

 On Tuesday, we will get another CPI and another chance to turn up the heat on the doves.
 In three of the last eight months, core CPI has been above 0.25%.
 If that happens again, then the year-over-year figure will rise to 2.4%.
 The Cleveland Fed’s Median CPI is already at 2.6%; the Atlanta Fed’s “Sticky” CPI is 2.72%.
 After the report, at 9am ET I will be doing a (free) live interactive virtual video event; you can sign up at this link.
 I will summarize what the inflation report said and what effect it should have on Fed and markets, and I will take audience questions.
-You need to RSVP, so get in there while you can!Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+You need to RSVP, so get in there while you can!Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.